Concerts

 make a loud noise, and rejoice, and sing praise (Psalm 98:4 KJV)

-Pembroke Singers in Concert
+Review: Pembroke Singers in Concert – April 21, 2024

-Having recently sung at Duke Chapel and soon to be performing at Carnegie Hall, Pembroke Singers of the University of North Carolina at Pembroke will perform on the Community Congregational Concerts series on Sunday, April 21st at 4:00 PM.
-The group is directed by Dr. Jaeyoon Kim and accompanied on piano by Dr. Seung Ah Kim.
-The program will feature a variety of choral repertoire from Renaissance to contemporary composed by Bach, Handel, and many others, including some Spanish selections.
+Pembroke Singers is the select chamber choir at The University of North Carolina at Pembroke and represents the university at major functions.
+The group was directed by Dr. Jaeyoon Kim and accompanied on piano by Dr. Seung Ah Kim.
+The program featured a variety of choral repertoire from Renaissance to contemporary composed by Bach, Handel, and many others, including some Spanish selections.

 Dr. Jaeyoon Kim